 Automation Testing is the process whereby testers make use of tools and scripts to automate the testing efforts made by testers.
 It assists testers to execute a lot more test cases and it helps with improving test coverage as it is more efficient.

-Although both methods of testing are important and necessary, they do come with disadvantages.
+Although both methods of software testing and quality assurance are important and necessary, they do come with disadvantages.
 Manual testing is rather slow and very tedious (especially when the system is complex).
 On the other hand, automated testing needs code and test maintenance to function efficiently.
 At Integrove, we can assist you with manual or automated testing.
 Our solutions aren’t “one size fits all”, and we strive to give you the best solution for your bespoke software needs.

 Types of software testing at Integrove

 During our software testing, there are various types of tests that occur, which is as follows: Functional Testing, Non-Functional Testing, and Maintenance Testing.

 Testing of the following types is not necessarily procedurally followed.
 However, they are a good starting point for our testing cycle when applicable.

 The following is an outline of the various types of testing:

 Functional Testing – It focuses on how the system behaves and its features and functions.
 The system should function as per the requirements gathered in a functional specification document.
 Such testing can include unit, integration, smoke, UAT (User Acceptance Testing) testing.

 Non-Functional Testing – Non-Functional Testing outlines the level of quality and behaviour at which the system should perform.
 Such testing can include performance, load, usability, and stress testing.

 Maintenance Testing – It is important to maintain the system so that it performs as expected.
 Therefore, maintenance testing forms an integral part of the testing cycle.
 It is especially important in an Agile environment where requirements constantly change.